 In this article, you learned how testing machine learning applications differs from testing in software development, its main issues, and how it differs from model evaluation.
 You also learned about different approaches to test your models.

 Trying out and implementing different testing methods is not an easy task, especially if you want to integrate them within your overall machine learning monitoring framework.
-To save on time and resources, you can implement frameworks like Deepchecks that automate this process for you while keeping you up to date on the latest research and implement best practices.
+To save on time and resources, implement our-of-the-box solutions like Deepchecks.

 Do you want to learn how?
-Book a demo, and we will show it to you!
+Book a demo, and we will show you!